High Shear Mixing FAQs

 Q: I’m developing a new product – how can I be sure my mixing process is going to work?

 A: At Silverson, our approach is “try before you buy.”
 Our reps will be happy to carry out laboratory scale trials at your site or you can visit us or send your materials in to our testing facility in East Longmeadow, MA.
 These are available for clients to test their products on any of our mixers for free and discuss, in confidence, their process requirements.
-We also have a large fleet of laboratory and production scale rental machines available for client use – the initial trial period is free!
+We also have a large fleet of laboratory and production scale rental machines available for client use.
 We will work with you to develop the best mixing process for your product and ensure that you can mix it right, first time, every time.

 Q: We produce a number of different products: can I use a Silverson for more than one application?